ngocthienle/Roadmap-Python-for-Urban-Planning-and-Design/README.md

 # Roadmap Python for Urban Planning and Design
- This is the roadmap for learning Python for Urban Planning and Design
+This is the roadmap for learning Python for Urban Planning and Design by the following topics.
+Each topic requires the Python libraries.

+## Prerequisites

+## 1. Python Programming Language

+### 1.1.
+Install Python via Anaconda
+### 1.2.
+Install Visual Studio Code

+## 2. List of required libraries for each topic of Urban Planning and Design
-🗺️ Geospatial Analysis and GIS
+### 🗺️ Geospatial Analysis and GIS
 These are essential for working with spatial data—core to urban planning.

 geopandas – For handling and analyzing geospatial vector data (shapefiles, GeoJSON, etc.).